GermanTinkerguy/Doorwatch/README.md

 - Log Data, when and how long the alarm was activated
 - Remote control to mute the alarm
 - Buzzer
+- Millis instead of Delay

 ***

 Known Issues:
 - The microcontroller doesn't react to a PCINT directly after falling asleep because of the PIN float.
 It needs 3-4 seconds until it realizes the PCINT.
-- Change delay to millis.